Hodge theory of Kloosterman connections: Appendix. Exponential mixed Hodge structures and cr irregular Hodge filtrations

-We will prove that, after applying the projector $\Pi_\ts$, they become isomorphisms in $\EMHS$.
-Since $\Pi_\ts$ of the right-hand side belongs to $\MHS$, according to \eqref{th:EMHSMHStg1}, so does $\Pi_\ts$ of the left-hand side, as wanted.
+in $\catD^\rb(\MHM(\Afu_\ts))$.
+We will prove that, after applying the projector $\Pi_\ts$, they induce cohomology isomorphisms in $\EMHS$.
+Since the projections of the cohomologies of the rightmost term belong to $\MHS$ according to \eqref{th:EMHSMHStg1} (note that \eqref{eq:vanishlocalization} holds for a complex $M$ if it holds for its cohomology modules), then so will the projections of the cohomologies of the leftmost term.

-For the left morphism, we are reduced to proving that, if $M^\rH$ is a constant mixed Hodge module on $\Afu_\taut$, then the mixed Hodge module $\cH^r\Hm f_*\bigl(\cO_{\Afu_\tt}^\rH[*\tt]\boxtimes M^\rH\bigr)$ is constant.
-For that purpose, it is enough to prove that the underlying $\cD$-module is constant (\cf\cite[Th.\,4.20]{S-Z85}), and this amounts to proving that its de~Rham fibre \eqref{eq:deRhamfibre} is zero.
-This fibre is isomorphic to
+For the left morphism, we note that the cohomologies of the simple complex associated with the double complex $M^\rH\to\Pi_\tau M^\rH$ are constant mixed Hodge modules.
+Indeed, it is enough to check that the underlying $\cD$-modules are constant (\cf\cite[Th.\,4.20]{S-Z85}), and this follows from the long exact sequence in cohomology, upon noting that an extension of constant $\cD_{\Afu_\taut}$\nobreakdash-modules is constant.
+We are thus reduced to proving that, for any constant mixed Hodge module~$M^\rH$ on~$\Afu_\taut$ and any $j$, the mixed Hodge module $\cH^j\Hm f_*\bigl(\cO_{\Afu_\tt}^\rH[*0]\boxtimes M^\rH\bigr)$ on~${\Afu_\ts}$ is constant.
+Again, it is enough to prove that the underlying $\cD$-module is constant, which amounts to proving that the de~Rham fiber \eqref{eq:deRhamfibre} of its projection to $\EMHS$ is zero.
+This fiber is isomorphic~to